spgarbet/rccola/README.md

-# RCCola
+# RedCap CryptO Locker for Api_keys (rccola)

-A project to assist in the management of API_KEYS to pull RedCap data in a safe manner.
+A project to assist in the management of API_KEYS to pull REDCap data using secure practices.
+The interface will work with anything pulling data into a variable that needs an API_KEY kept secure.

 ## The Problem

 An API_KEY is your username and password rolled into one.
-This long hexadecimal string provides access into RedCap repositories.
+This long hexadecimal string provides access into REDCap repositories.
 If these repositories contain PHI, HIPAA has a $100 per patient record minimum fine.
-This means the inadvertent leakage of a RedCap API_KEY is *expensive*.
+This means the inadvertent leakage of a REDCap API_KEY can be very *expensive* and result in legal exposure.

 The risk of exposure is very high if one simply hard codes the API_KEY into a report.
 If one is sharing with colleagues, git is commonly used to version code.
 The moment such code is pushed to a public repository such as [github.com](https://github.com), that API_KEY is now shared with the world, and by proxy potentially all that clinical data.